 The first hurdle in implementing a simulator is developing a domain model.
 In some cases, this is well understood.
 However choosing an appropriate model is often difficult, even for familiar objects, materials, and physical processes.
-The theory of physical systems that are changing temperature rapidly ("non-equilibrium thermodynamics") currently has very large gaps2; the theory of liquids and gasses also has significant gaps, including turbulence (Celani, 2007) and the interaction of flexible solids with liquids, such as occurs in swimming (Shelley & Zhang, 2011).
-Within the theory of rigid solid objects, which are the simplest kinds of materials encountered in everyday activities, the analysis of collisions has not been wholly resolved (Kaufman, Vouga, Tamstorf, & Grinspun, 2012) (Stewart, 2000).
+The theory of physical systems that are changing temperature rapidly ("nonequilibrium thermodynamics") currently has very large gaps; the theory of liquids and gasses also has significant gaps.
+Even the theory of rigid solid objects, the simplest kinds of materials encountered in everyday activities, has some gaps..